-Due to the ad receiving such mixed opinions around the world, Holly Morrison and Connor Jackson, from our UnrulyEQ team, carried out a Hofstede analysis of the ad to discover how it was received in markets around the world.
+Due to the ad receiving such mixed opinions around the world, Holly Morrison and Connor Jackson, from our UnrulyEQ team, carried out a Hofstede Insights analysis of the ad to discover how it was received in markets around the world.

 Before we jump into the analysis, here’s an explanation of how it works from our VP, Insight & Solutions, Rebecca Waring.

-“Our exclusive partnership with Mediacom and Hofstede allows us to understand the connections between cultural leanings and emotional responses to advertising in 52 different markets around the world.
+“Our exclusive partnership with Mediacom and Hofstede Insights allows us to understand the connections between cultural leanings and emotional responses to advertising in 52 different markets around the world.
 How does it work?
-We have integrated the 9 cultural dimensions of the Hofstede cultural framework into our UnrulyEQ emotional ad testing methodology.
+We have integrated the 9 cultural dimensions of the Hofstede Insights cultural framework into our UnrulyEQ emotional ad testing methodology.

 Each time that we test an ad, our algorithm creates an emotion-culture network that is completely unique to that particular ad.
-This provides fascinating insight into the unspoken cultural expectations and attitudes that affect people’s responses to the ad in the test market.
+This provides a fascinating insight into the unspoken cultural expectations and attitudes that affect people’s responses to the ad in the test market.
 What is even more exciting is that we can then – without needing to test the ad again – use this data to make predictions in several other markets.”